-A woman in Jaipur tested positive for the Zika virus which spreads through mosquitos, health officials of said, adding that it was the first such case in Rajasthan.
+A woman in Jaipur tested positive for the Zika virus which spreads through mosquitos, health officials said, adding that it was the first such case in Rajasthan.

 The woman was admitted to the Sawai Man Singh (SMS) hospital on September 11 with joint pain, redness in eyes and weakness but she tested positive.

-Samples sent to the National Institute of Virology in Pune for a test and the report came out positive, principal of the SMS medical college Dr US Agrawal said on Sunday.
+Samples sent to the National Institute of Virology in Pune for a test and the report came out positive, the principal of the SMS medical college Dr US Agrawal said on Sunday.

 In the past three people, including a pregnant woman, were found infected with mosquito-borne Zika virus in Gujarat’s Ahmedabad.

 The cases were picked up during random monitoring and surveillance at the BJ Medical College in Ahmedabad, the World Health Organization (WHO) said.
 The patients were a 64-year-old man, a 34-year-old new mother and a 22-year-old pregnant woman.

 In India, the Zika virus that has no cure or vaccine was first found in Pune 64 years ago, as part of a survey that was testing immunity to Japanese and Russian varieties of a virus-borne brain infection called encephalitis.

 The first infection was detected in February last year, the second in November and the latest one this January.
 No new cases of non-fatal disease have since been found.